gearglow/ReptiliaWithATwist/The List.md

 "Well," Elysia started, "You know how Hogwarts: A History says that muggle electronics won't work at Hogwarts because there's too much magic?"

 Hermione let out a snort of fury as the others nodded.
 "It turns out," she growled, "that the original edition where that's brought up said that magicals _rely too much on magic,_ not that there's too much ambient magic.
-Someone set up an anti-lightning ward, centuries ago, and it stops electrical currents from working entirely.
+Someone set up an anti-lightning ward, centuries ago, and it stops electrical circuits from working entirely.
 So stupid!
 All they had to do was transfigure a big metal stick on top of the highest tower, and run a grounding wire.
 But no, they put in an overly-broad ward and now whole _classes_ of magic don't work here!"

 Ron and Neville gaped as she continued to rant.
 Ginny barely refrained from giggling.